By Rick Steves

 If you're committed to using public transit, the following options will cut your per-ride costs and save you time (because you won't have to stand in a ticket line every time you travel):

-Reloadable cards, such as Oslo’s prepaid Reisekort, require a deposit to buy, subtract the cost of your rides when you use it, and can be topped off when the balance runs low.
+- Reloadable cards, such as London's Oyster Card, require a deposit, subtract the cost of your rides when you use it, and can be topped off when the balance runs low.

-Don’t try to travel for free.
-Many European subways, buses, and trams use the honor system, patrolled sporadically by ticket checkers — some are in uniform, others rove incognito, but all mean business.
-If you’re caught without a valid ticket, you’ll most likely have to pay a hefty fine.
+Don't try to travel for free.
+Many European subways, buses, and trams use the honor system, patrolled sporadically by ticket checkers.
+Some are in uniform, some rove incognito, and others check tickets as you exit the station — but all mean business.
+If you're caught without a valid ticket, you'll most likely have to pay a hefty fine.

 If confused, ask for help.
 Europe's buses and subways are filled with people who are more than happy to help lost tourists locate themselves.
 Confirm with a local that you're at the right platform or bus stop before you board.
 If you tell them where you're going, the driver or passengers sitting around you will gladly tell you where to get off.